 Bang-On T-Shirts began as a temporary hawker's cart in an underground mall in Vancouver.
 An old heat press and a pile of vintage vinyl transfers eventually gave way to their first permanent brick and mortar retail space, on the corner of Robson and Burrard streets.
 The retail premise of Bang-On involved offering customers a wide variety of colours and styles of shirt or hoodie, along with a literally unlimited choice of image content, producing a personalised and customised pop cultural artifact you can wear on your body.

 By way of architectural response, we turned to Pop Art and Memphis.
 From the beginning it was understood that we would use no natural materials to soften the retail discourse with promises of safety, comfort and authenticity.
 In exchange for material honesty, we opted for optical authority.
-Traditionally modern concerns such as structure and materiality, were relegated to a 'supporting " role, while typically purely visual concerns became the main (perceptual) building blocks.
+Traditionally modern concerns such as structure and materiality, were relegated to a 'supporting " role, while typically purely visual concerns became the main (perceptual) building blocks for the stores.
 The design of Bang-On is an exercise in using painting and architecture together in a more intimate way. it is not about "a" painting inside a room.
 In this case the use of colour and pattern defines the materiality and the spatial perception of the architecture.
 The space of painting colludes with the three dimensional, architectural shaping of the room to create an original kind of spatial/pictorial experience.
 This forces an ambiguity between object and image which attempts to challenge the various discussions about representation we have all grown so used to.